tsbohc/.garden/readme.md

 - sync itself to and from the repo
 - log pretty things w/ exit statuses and partial live command output

+# lantern
+is an app launcher/file browser, that indexes ~/ and strives to provide the most relevant suggestions by tracking frequency of use. when adding new entries, lantern assigns tags by guessing the best way to act on a file: cd into folders, launch executables, call $EDITOR on text files, open links in a web browser etc. any entry can be "tabbed" on to show a list of actions

+powered by fzf, inspired by quicksilver

 # .files
 the general spirit of this repo is finding the balance between doing it yourself, striving for minimalism, and not overdoing it too much